MaximoRose/QA_AnalyseResTypeForm/README.md

 You can also dump the structure in the json file, with the function "dump_tform_structure()", after you've initialised your TypeForm.

-For example, the following code would dump the structure in a "YvBfAdHB.json" in the ./forms/ folder
+For example, the following code would dump the structure in a "YvBfAdHB.json" file in the ./forms/ folder
 > import mbr_typeform as mbrtf
 >
 > import mbr_plots as mbrpl